pchalamet/InterviewCartPrototype/README.md

 * docker
 * powershell core

-Main solution file is `cart-prototype.sln` - this can either be built using `dotnet` or `VS Studio`.
+Main solution file is `cart-prototype.sln` - this can either be built using `dotnet` or `VS Studio` (2017 or Mac).

+Using `powershell`:
-Run `build.ps1` to build, test and create docker images.
+* Run `build.ps1` to build, test and create docker images.
-Run `run.ps1` to run locally an Orleans silo, the WebApi and kick clients.
+* Run `run.ps1` to run locally an Orleans silo, the WebApi and kick clients.

 # Alternative build
 Docker images are provided as well, which are used in the GCP build via cloudbuild.yaml.